awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==

+= 6.0.11, February 24, 2017 =
+* Notice: Version numbers 6.0.5 - 6.0.10 were not used, as we're synching the version numbers of the Lite and Pro versions of our plugin.
+You didn't miss any updates.
+* Notice: As of this release, we no longer backport changes to the old `yst_ga` option.
+If you need to access MonsterInsights's settings programically, please use our helper functions.
+Do not directly access a option.
+* New: Redesigned authentication dropdown that shows the site urls to make it easier to find a profile when the users have many accounts.
+* New: Tracking is now enabled for the WordPress admin login page (wp-login.php).
+* Tweak: The Google class in the admin now only checks for blocking when the reauth is attempted.
+Expect to save a ton of external calls in the admin, and maybe a performance boost.
+* Tweak: The GA client object is now lazyloaded on the frontend, so it's loaded only when something (like another plugin) attempts to use it.
+In plain English, this will make a alot of sites load times significantly improve.
+* Tweak: The analytics.js output has been tweaked to be slightly more asthetically pleasing (its aligned correctly).
+We realize no one probably cares but we look at this code for every user we support, so it help us.
+* Tweak: The config expired notice has been updated to reflect that it can also be shown if the server is blocking MonsterInsights's ability to connect to Google Analytics.
+* Tweak: The cron jobs for opt-in tracking and statistics have been combined into a single cron.
+* Tweak: Various performance improvements in the frontend output class.
+* Tweak: A notice is now shown when MonsterInsights rejects a manual UA code from being saved for being an invalid format.
+* Fixed: Issue where the plugin TweetShare would prevent users from being able to see their properties in the authentication dropdown.
+* Fixed: Issue where the manual UA code might not be ported as we were backporting changes to the monsterinsights_settings option to the yst_ga option for backwards compatibility.
+This lead to a situation where the new settings would override the old ones before the routine to fix the manual UA code issue had run.
+* Fixed: Issue where a fatal error from a reference to a class called "Yoast_Frontend_GA" which our plugin doesn't have or use, would be shown caused by the previous Yoast usage of object caching via an autoloader.
+This is solved by doing a 1 time object cache flush on upgrade.
+* Fixed: Issue where if you had more than 1000 profiles on your Google account, not all would be shown.
+* Fixed: App analytics properties are now excluded from the dropdown of properties you can authenticate to.
+* Fixed: The readme suggested a filter to use for filtering the UA to use, but the filter name was typo'd.
+This has been fixed.
+* Fixed: Issue where the tracking cron would add a new unique cron each day.
+* Fixed: We implemented a routine to cleanup those extra crons as well as the old yoast one we no longer use.
+* Fixed: Issue where the .org theme Schema would prevent users from being able to see their properties in the authentication dropdown.
+* Fixed: Issue where JS based events tracking might not correctly track a mailto: link.

 = 6.0.4, February 20, 2017 =
 * Tweak: monsterinsights_delete_options now checks to ensure an array is passed in